-All full and part-time matriculated students are assigned an academic advisor after being admitted to a program.
-The primary role of the advisor is to guide the student toward accomplishment of his/her academic goals and meeting the degree or certificate program requirements.
-The student is ultimately responsible for adhering to the College's policies and procedures while also meeting the educational requirements for the selected program of study.
-Central Maine Community College also has many resources on campus to assist students with their academic, social, and career needs.
-The primary functions of the academic advisor are to meet with the student periodically to review his/her academic status and progress, and to review and approve courses.
-Students may request a change of advisor at any time during his/her program.
+All full and part-time degree-seeking students are assigned an academic advisor after being admitted to a program.
+The primary role of the advisor is to guide the student toward accomplishment of their academic goals and meeting degree or certificate program requirements.
+The student is responsible for adhering to the College's policies and procedures while also meeting the educational requirements for the selected program of study.
+The primary functions of the academic advisor are to meet with the student periodically to review their academic status and progress to review and approve courses, and to guide on career/education goals.
+Students may request a change of advisor at any time during their program.
 Change requests must be approved by the department chair or the dean of academic affairs and submitted to the registrar.